ryguy123456/apiclass/Notes/Unit 3/project-3-the-scoop/README.md

 As you implement functionality, run the tests to ensure you are creating correctly named variables and functions that return the proper values.
-The tests will additionally help you identify edge cases that you may not have anticipated when first writing the functions.
+The tests will additionally help you identify edge cases that you may not have anticipated when first writing the functions.# project3_scoop